I am a being of love

 A constant presence, a steady gentle breeze,

-and for all of these, give thanks upon your knees
+and for all of these, give thanks on your knees

 Edited by: ElRoyPoet, 2019